Cover Letter Example For a Museum Job

 When applying for an unadvertised position, you will need to include a cover letter with your resume to state your interest as well as to start selling yourself.
 The cover letter should highlight some of your most relevant qualifications and experiences, enhance your resume, and (hopefully) increase your chances of being called for an interview.
 Use examples from volunteer work and educational and work experiences which are relevant to the types of positions that interest you.

 Here's an example of a cover letter written for unadvertised development/administration positions at a museum.
+Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 I am submitting my resume for your consideration with regard to future openings within the development department of The Science Museum.